(230 ILCS 15/2) (from Ch. 85, par. 2302)

 continuously for a period of 5 years immediately before making application

-for a license and which have had during that entire 5 year period a bona
+for a raffle license and which have during that entire 5-year period been engaged in carrying out their objects, (2) to a non-profit

 fundraising organization that the licensing authority determines is